sammydowds/next-blog/notes/data_intensive_apps_pt1.md

 Overall, all three models are popular today (document, relational, and graph).

+## Chapter 3 - Storage and Retrieval

+Why care about how the database handles storage and retrieval internally?
+You will need to select a storage engine that is appropriate for your application.
+In which, the book covers two types of storage engines: _log-structured_ and _page-oriented_.

+Many databases use a _log_, which is an append-only data file.
+Note: log is not the traditional "log", but rather an append-only sequence of records.
+To help find a particular key in the database a different data-structure (metadata) is used to act as a signpost to help locate the data - this is called an _index_.
+Well-chosen indexes speed up read queries, but every index slows down writes.

+### Hash Indexes

 ## ...to be continued (I update this note after reading a chapter at a time)